Paddleboard Race Rules and Safety

 All outriggers and surf skis are required to wear a pfd.

-Prone boards are except from a leash and a pfd.
+Prone boards are exempt from a leash and a pfd.

 a) A competitor must be standing while paddling once a race has started (prone paddlers excluded) until crossing over the finish line.
 A competitor is allowed to sit, lay or kneel to rest without making forward progress.
 If a competitor takes more than five strokes while sitting, laying or kneeling once a race has started the competitor may be disqualified (DNF).
 The exception with this would be for safety reasons where a competitor needs to avoid or may be put into a potentially dangerous situation that would put them or others at risk of injury and or property damage.